splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/14-summary.md

 :::note

-- Artefacts are things you can create and use.
+- Building blocks are things that go into building your digital reality.
+You can create and use these within your code.
-- Terms are things you need to understand.
+- Instructions capture the different *things* you can command the computer to perform.
-- Actions are things you can command the computer to perform
+- Your program is a **sequence** of instructions that use **data** (in variables, constants, and literals) that get the computer to do something when it is run.

 :::